Hot, hot summertime: Fred Armisen reveals the kinship between music and comedy in his live show

 That Armisen's Portlandia co-creator is musician Carrie Brownstein of rock trio Sleater-Kinney made it musical from the start, he said.

+Armisen said he wanted to create a song parodying The Allman Brothers or The Doobie Brothers, in which they sing at length about one particular place and what its people are like.
+He searched the map for a town that didn't bring up an immediate cliche and settled on Fayetteville.

+Then "I imagined what it would be like, rather than taking a deep dive, then it went from there," he said.

-Fred Armisen's love for comedy and love for music got intertwined early on.
+Whether Armisen's love for comedy or his love for music came first is hard to say because the two got intertwined so early on.

 "The bands I liked had a sensibility to them that was more than just being a band, they had some humor to it," Armisen said, listing Devo, Talking Heads and David Bowie among them.
 "Not comedy bands, but that they had elements to them ...
 Not that they were telling a joke, but there's another observation in it that's different than a band jamming out -- a mantra."